josimard/angular-requirejs-seed/README.md

 Usually, your favorite minifier will change the attributes names to save space and AngularJS would not understand what to inject anymore, getting you into [trouble like this](http://stackoverflow.com/questions/16242406/angular-js-error-with-providerinjector).

-### UglifyJS2 angular pass ( @ngInject build directive )
+### UglifyJS2 angular pass

 People at Google are clever and came up with [this solution](http://code.google.com/p/closure-compiler/source/browse/src/com/google/javascript/jscomp/AngularPass.java) for their Closure compiler.
-Inspired by this solution, a simple angularPass() was made.
+Inspired by this solution, a simple angularPass() is included.
 This is handled in the UglifyJS2 custom task of my [build utilities](https://github.com/pheno7/angular-requirejs-seed/blob/master/scripts/build-utils.js).

-By adding the @ngInject before your controllers constructors, [dependency annotation](http://docs.angularjs.org/guide/di#dependency-annotation) is automatically added:
+#### @ngInject build directive

+To add [dependency annotation](http://docs.angularjs.org/guide/di#dependency-annotation) automatically, you can flag your controllers contructors by adding the @ngInject directive:

 		/** @ngInject */
 		function MyController($scope, $http)